aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_getrowvalue.rst

         A scalar value specifying the value type.
 If 0 (the default) then the level value as calculated by the solver (or algorithm) will be returned.
         If 1, the shadow price.
 If 2, the level value after evaluating the row using the column values in the solution.
+If 3, the basic state.

 Return Value
 ------------